Donating a Computer

 - Include any manuals, discs, etc. that you might have.

-- We do not take Macs unless they are brand new.
+- Unfortunately we do not take Macs unless they are brand new.
+(We are not licensed to refurbish Macs.)

 Printers – we don’t need many but might want yours if: